top of page

 The model defines an activity as any products or services a business produces, including any actions a business undertakes to operate them.
 It is aligned with leading methodologies and regulations for assessing impact, taking into account not just what a business delivers but also where, when, how much and to whom, as well as the criticality and extent of the need.
 Vested Impact leverages hundreds of millions of research papers and data points from organisations such as the United Nations, World Bank and OECD to credibly attribute and estimate the extent of the quality of a business’s impact on each SDG in each country it operates in.
 This is summarised in an evidence-based, numerical estimate of the quality of the business’s impact across the SDGs it influences.

 Using the latest research, we assess what positive and negative impacts are being caused by the activity.
-We draw from hundreds of thousands of research papers to establish this causal relationship.
+We draw from hundreds of millions of research papers to establish this causal relationship.

 We look at the magnitude of impact of each business activity on each SDG target in each country where they operate, and give them a score on a scale from -100 to 100: